Fine Needle Biopsy

 Possible Complications TOP

-Complications are rare, but no procedure is completely free of risk.
-The potential complications will depend on the location of the biopsy.
-Your doctor will review a list of possible complications, which may include:
+Problems are rare, but no procedure is free of risk.
+The problems you may have will depend on the site of the FNB.
+Your doctor will review a list of problems, which may include:

 What to Expect TOP